Skip to Content

 Depending on ultimate choice of careers, Property Institute of New Zealand and the Real Estate Institute of New Zealand are the professional organisations that you are most likely to join as a graduate of this programme.
 Each body is closely involved with the development of Massey's courses.
 Both institutes actively encourage students to get involved in the affairs of the local branch and, upon graduation, to become members of one or more of these organisations.

-The Valuers Registration Board accepts Massey's Bachelor of Business Studies (Valuation and Property Management major) as a qualification.
+The Valuers Registration Board accepts Massey's Bachelor of Business (Property) as a qualification.

 Page authorised by Director, Student Administration